This Chicken Binagoongan recipe brings bold Filipino flavors with shrimp paste, vinegar, and tender chicken. A savory-sweet classic made lighter.

 Equipment

-- Large skillet or deep pan
+- large skillet or deep pan

-- Knife & chopping board
+- knife and chopping board

-- Spoon or spatula
+- spoon or spatula

 Ingredients